vishalbelsare/PECas/doc/tutorial.rst

     >>> Y = np.array([2.5, 4.1, 6.3, 8.2])

 Now, create an instance ``pep`` of the class PECasProb to define the parameter estimation problem within PECas.
-While ``x``, ``M`` and ``sigma``, which are the first three arguments, are mandatory, the other variables are either optional or mutually substitutable, and therefor need to be adressed.
+While ``x``, ``M`` and ``sigma``, which are the first three arguments, are mandatory, the other variables are either optional or mutually substitutable, and therefore need to be addressed.

 .. code:: python